Sayter99/86ME/README.md

 _VERSION_: v1.8

-* Add three new actions "Release", "Operand" and "If".
+* Add three new actions "Release", "Compute" and "If".
 * Add a new trigger "Accelerometer".
+* Add a new button on framelist that it can release a single servo.
 * Support two IMUs including RM-G146 and LSM330DLC for the gyro-gain function.

 _VERSION_: v1.7